 A Baltic German chess master who traveled the tournament circuits of pre-war Europe, facing the game's emerging giants.

-Bernhard Gregory's life traces the arc of a chess professional in the volatile early 20th century.
-Born in what is now Estonia, he was part of the Baltic German community and emerged as a strong master in the years leading up to World War I. Gregory was a tournament warrior, a familiar face at international events across Europe, from Ostend to St. Petersburg.
-His chess was solid and scholarly, and while he never broke into the absolute world elite, he scored notable victories against some of the era's brightest stars, including a young José Raúl Capablanca.
+Bernhard Gregory scored a notable victory against a young José Raúl Capablanca.
+Born in what is now Estonia, he was part of the Baltic German community and emerged as a strong chess master in the years before World War I. Gregory was a tournament warrior, a familiar face at international events across Europe, from Ostend to St. Petersburg.
+His chess was solid and scholarly.
+He never broke into the absolute world elite.
 The upheavals of war and revolution scattered the chess world he knew.
-He continued to play and organize events into the 1920s and 1930s, but his story, like that of many masters of his generation, is one of a skilled craftsman operating in the long shadows cast by the game's legendary champions, a necessary and respected opponent in the forging of chess history.
+He continued to play and organize events into the 1920s and 1930s.
+His story is one of a skilled craftsman operating in the long shadows cast by the game's champions, a necessary opponent in the forging of chess history.

 1860–1882